NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * Certification of destruction is an important part of the process to verify that the asset has been destroyed completely by the third-party vendor.

 #### Hardening techniques
-* Encryption
+* Encryption ensures confidentiality of the data in the case of a successful security incident as it renders the data unreadable to an attacker unless they have the decryption key.
-* Installation of endpoint protection
+* Installation of endpoint protection to detect the presence of malware or alert in case of any potentially malicious behavior.
-* Host-based firewall
+* Host-based firewall is a software works on a singular system to examine incoming and outgoing traffic.
+It alerts and/or blocks any suspicious communication such as malware or communications that may indicate an attack attempt.
-* Host-based intrusion prevention system (HIPS)
+* Host-based intrusion prevention system (HIPS) is also a system-specific and is aimed at blocking intrusion attempts into the system.
-* Disabling ports/protocols
+* Disabling ports/protocols that are not in use also reduces the attack surface as well as monitoring requirements.
+It also ensure that no insecure services are enabled on the system allowing an attacker easy access.
-* Default password changes
+* Default password changes should be one of the first steps when configuring a new product as default passwords are published on the internet and can be easily accessed by attackers.
+Vulnerability scanners typically flag the use of default passwords.
-* Removal of unnecessary software
+* Removal of unnecessary software reduces the attack surface by ensuring that only required products are kept on the systems.
+Organizations usually build their own system images that are installed on new systems to exclude all unneccessary software.

 ## Security Architecture